Filesystems overview#

 Here is where we recommend storing different types of files and data on Panthera:

-• personal scripts, configuration files and software installations → $HOME
+- personal scripts, configuration files and software installations (like using pip) → $HOME

-• group-shared scripts, software installations and medium-sized datasets → $GROUP_HOME
+- group-shared scripts, software installations and medium-sized datasets → $PROJECT

 Accessing filesystems#